-Between my regular freelance work, doing my own tech packs and looking for manufacturers that will take with my small ass production, I also started B-School.
+Between my regular freelance work, doing my own tech packs and looking for manufacturers that will take my small-ass production, I also started B-School.

 I've worked with enough Fashion startups to know that I need a solid Business and Marketing foundation to support my big ambitions AND give me clarity as to which big ambition to chase - you know, the Shiny Object Syndrome.

-But the program looked solid and I'm a geek: I love a detailed curriculum and I looove my structured courses with textbooks to go with it.
+I also love a detailed curriculum and I looove my structured courses with textbooks to go with it.
 And there wasn't even any negative reviews or pros-and-cons to back up my brain's plan to find a way out of this.

-It's now week 3, and there's still a couple of months before the course ends (which is not the same as we'll all have profitable businesses running smoothly in 2 months) but I've already realised the main point of this post:
+It's now week 3, and there's still a couple of months before the course ends but I've already realised the main point of this post…

-I've been a clueless boss to my website.
+I've been a bad boss to my website.

 My one employee that can actually work 24/7 and I've been the stereotypical rich dad on a Family Guy episode.